Raiders lawsuits, complaints since 2013

 June 2013: Bruce Kebric and Jon Kingdon, two former longtime scouts, filed a lawsuit against the Raiders alleging age discrimination and breach of contract over their terminations.
 A civil jury sided with the Raiders.

 2014: Beginning in January 2014, several Raiderettes sued the team, mostly over alleged labor violations.
-A cheerleader identiﬁed as Lacy T. (now Lacy Fields), a Raiderette during the 2013 season, was the ﬁrst to ﬁle, alleging that the team failed to pay minimum wage for all hours worked and all overtime compensation owed them.
-Ninety women who worked forthe team from 2010 to 2013 split a $1.25 million settlement.
+A cheerleader identified as Lacy T. (now Lacy Fields), a Raiderette during the 2013-2014 football season, was the first to file, alleging that the team failed to pay minimum wage for all hours worked and all overtime compensation owed them.
+Ninety women who worked for the team from 2010 to 2013 split a $1.25 million settlement.

 November 2018: Rebecca Castillo filed a lawsuit in California claiming discrimination.
 Castillo sought to dismiss the case in April 2019, and records show it was granted routinely by the clerk there.